Rights of Employees

 Wage and Hour Disputes

 The attorneys at Rabner Baumgart Ben-Asher & Nirenberg, P.C. represent individuals in a wide range of wage and hour disputes.
-We pursue claims under state and federal laws including the Fair Labor Standards Act (“FLSA”), the New Jersey Wage & Hour Act, the New Jersey Wage Payment Law, the New York State Minimum Wage Act, and the New York State Wage Payment Law.
+We pursue claims under state and federal laws including the Fair Labor Standards Act (“FLSA”), the New Jersey Wage & Hour Law ("NJWHL") and the New Jersey Wage Payment Law ("NJWPL").
 We handle both individual wage and hour claims, and class and collective actions.

 For example, Rabner Baumgart Ben-Asher & Nirenberg represents employees with claims relating to the following issues: